Crane fly: Phylogenetics

 The phylogenetic position of the Tipuloidea remains uncertain.
 The classical viewpoint that they are an early branch of Diptera—perhaps (with the Trichoceridae) the sister group of all other Diptera—is giving way to modern views that they are more highly derived.
 This is thanks to evidence from molecular studies, which is consistent with the more derived larval characters similar to those of 'higher' Diptera.
 The Pediciidae and Tipulidae are sister groups (the "limoniids" are a paraphyletic clade).
 Specifically, Limoniidae has recently been treated by numerous authors at the rank of family, but subsequent phylogenetic analyses revealed that the remaining groups of tipulids render the group paraphyletic.
 The Cylindrotomidae appear to be a relict group that was much better represented in the Tertiary.
 Tipulidae probably evolved from ancestors in the Upper Jurassic, the Architipulidae, and representatives of the Limoniidae are known from the Upper Triassic.

+Cladogram of lower "nematoceran" flies after Yang et al. 2025:

 Common names

 Numerous common names have been applied to the crane fly.
-Many of the names are more or less regional in the U.S., including mosquito hawk, mosquito eater, gallinipper, and gollywhopper.
+Many of the names are more or less regional in the U.S., including mosquito hawk, mosquito eater, skeeter eater, gallinipper, and gollywhopper.
 They are also known as "daddy longlegs" in English-speaking countries outside the U.S., not to be confused with the U.S. usages of "daddy long legs" that refer to either arachnids of the order Opiliones or the family Pholcidae.
 The larvae of crane flies are known commonly as leatherjackets.

 They are also known as "Jenny long legs" in Scotland.
 In Ireland, they are generally called "daddy long legs" in English, whereas in Irish they are commonly known as Pilib an Gheataire, which means Skinny Philip.